dallasbrittany/news-crawler/README.md

 If you use this tool, please use it responsibly.
 Data isn't free, and neither is journalism.

 ## Immediate Issues
-- The timeout may not be working right with the API.
+- The timeout option isn't working right, probably because of the weird thing Cursor decided to do with threads

 ## Usage
 - Install with `pipenv` with the Python version specified in `.python-version` -- see bottom of this file for some `pipenv` tips.